HaodongZheng/Tactile-Sensor-Array-Test-Bed-TU-e-Robotics-Motion-Lab-/README.md

 python3 -m pip install numpy pymodbus pyserial
 ```

+## Serial port permissions on Linux

-On Linux, the serial device usually appears as `/dev/ttyUSB0`.
+On Linux, the CNC controller or loadcell amplifier usually appears as a serial device such as `/dev/ttyUSB0`.

 If you get a permission error when opening the serial port, add your user to the `dialout` group:

 ```bash
 sudo usermod -a -G dialout $USER